HaimengBai/431slides/class_24/README.md

     - [Course Notes](https://thomaselove.github.io/431notes/) **revisions**
         - I added a **new section** (25.10) on dependent (paired) vs. independent samples approaches to comparing quantitative outcomes, which includes the questions and answers from the After Class 22 activity.
         - In addition, I posted some minor revisions to the [Course Notes](https://thomaselove.github.io/431notes/), in Sections 28, 37, 38, 42 and 49.
 I am very grateful to readers for pointing out issues, big or small.
+    - **R Tip**: Want to check a tibble (data frame) to see if there are any missing values?
+        - Instead of using `mice::md.pattern` or `Hmisc::describe` you might consider `any(is.na(dataframe))` if all you need is a TRUE (meaning there are missing values in the data frame) or a FALSE (meaning there are no missing values in the data frame.)
+        - The `md.pattern` approach from `mice` seems to run into trouble on occasion dealing with variables of the class `character`.
+If you have character class variables (list your tibble to check or use `str()` to find out) then the md.pattern approach will treat those as NA values.

 ## Announcements after class: